All Episodes

 So they were broadcasting this.

-Uh and the video is has been taken down by Facebook because of its community standards, but it's all over the internet now.
+And the video has been taken down by Facebook because of its community standards.

-That seems like a very strange place for anyone to be.
+That seems like a very strange place for anyone to be when you have someone yelling, F-white people and F Donald Trump.

-Uh no, there's a seems to be a racial motive and a political motive, in fact, established by the attackers, by the assailants themselves here.
+No, there seems to be a racial motive and a political motive, in fact, established by the attackers, by the assailants themselves here.

-Now, I know all jihadists are Muslim, but I just say that to uh emphasize that that's the part of it they don't want to ever talk about.
+Now, I know all jihadists are Muslim, but I just say that to emphasize that that's the part of it they don't want to ever talk about.

-Um but a jihadist terrorist attack, so a terrorist attack committed by a radicalized Muslim, they spend the initial hours after one of those attacks saying that we don't want to jump to conclusions because the real fear that we should have is Islamophobia.
+They spend the initial hours after one of those attacks saying that we don't want to jump to conclusions because the real fear that we should have is Islamophobia.

-And what we and so that that's and they wait and they stall, and also you'll see journalists who or television broadcasters or whatever you want to call various people that have media platforms that will rely on the fact that yeah, sure, the authorities, the police can be slower to make statements because if especially if we're talking about an ongoing Investigation and criminal charges.
+And also you'll see journalists who, or television broadcasters, or whatever you want to call various people that have media platforms that will rely on the fact that, yeah, sure, the authorities, the police can be slower to make statements because, especially if we're talking about an ongoing investigation and criminal charges, they have a process to go through, but they have established facts as well.

-And you would think that journalists who are supposed to be able to pull threads together and make sense, you know, connect the dots, make sense of things, could come to the most basic, the most obvious conclusions in the aftermath of either terrorist incident or this, a clear hate crime.
+And you would think that journalists who are supposed to be able to pull threads together and make sense, you know, connect the dots, make sense of things, could come to the most basic, the most obvious conclusions in the aftermath of either a terrorist incident or this, a clear hate crime.

 They wait until it falls a bit out of the headlines.